Health Care Professionals: mpox (formerly Monkeypox) virus

 Individuals with a compatible clinical illness and mpox is suspected should be tested.

 Mpox can have range of clinical presentations; common symptoms include fever, new rash/lesions in the mouth, genital, and/or peri-anal region, rectal pain, and lymphadenopathy.
-Symptoms of mpox in vaccinated individuals may be milder or subclinical; in at-risk groups, use a lower threshold to test.
+Symptoms of mpox in vaccinated individuals may be milder or subclinical; in at-risk groups, such as those with new and/or multiple partners, use a lower threshold to test.
+Although most cases in Ontario have been identified among men who have sex with men, anyone can acquire mpox infection.

 Approval for mpox virus testing is not required, nor is it required to contact Public Health Ontario (PHO) Customer Service Centre prior to specimen submission.